mobileiq/miq-xcode-templates/readme.md

 Another thing I intend to add is to stop unit tests from being a choice, just add them by default.
 Not worked that out yet, but unit tests should at least be selected.
 Please use this and write tests wherever possible.

+Something else I'd like to add, but it's very complicated, so haven't managed yet, is for these templates to add a static library target that code gets added to and the unit test bundle and the main app target then link to.

 There's a good post here:

 http://blog.boreal-kiss.net/2011/03/11/a-minimal-project-template-for-xcode-4/